 David began working for the Garden Centre in 1999 as a part time aquatic sales assistant.
 Juggling both work and education he went on to study at Coventry University and gained an Honours Degree in Computer Science.
 After gaining his degree he joined the team on a full time basis taking care of the Aquatics side of the business and the ongoing development of GardenSite.

-Although gardening activity in February may not be so frenetic as during the summer months, there's still plenty to be done and here at the Garden Centre we are already receiving new stock in readiness for spring which is just around the corner.
-David Coton suggests the jobs you should be tackling in the garden this month.
+We will be receiving new stock at the garden centre during February in readiness for spring which hopefully is just around the corner, in the meantime David Coton suggests the jobs you should be tackling in the garden this month.

-Whether it's a bleak December or the more mild weather we are becoming used to, you can still spend useful time in the garden.
-David Coton suggests the jobs that can occupy the shortening days.
+Whether it's a bleak December or the more mild weather we are becoming used to, you can still spend useful time in the garden during the last month of the year.
+David Coton suggests some garden jobs that can occupy the short days.

-David Coton suggests that there are plenty of gardening jobs that need to be done in November, from why you shouldn't throw away your fallen leaves to how to take care of your vegetable patch.
+David Coton suggests that there are plenty of gardening jobs that need to be done in November, from why you shouldn't throw away any fallen leaves to how to take care of your vegetable patch.

-In October, David Coton is getting the garden prepared for the onset of colder weather but, at the same time, the arrival of spring bulbs in the garden centre is a reminder that you should also now be planning ahead for next year.
+It's autumn and David Coton is getting the garden prepared for the onset of colder weather but, at the same time, the arrival of spring bulbs in the garden centre is a reminder that we should also now be planning ahead for next year.